 DISC

-The DISC function in Excel is used to calculate the discount rate for a security.
-It is commonly utilized in financial analysis to determine the rate at which an investment is discounted relative to its face value or purchase price.
+The DISC function calculates the discount rate for a security.
+It helps determine the rate at which an investment is discounted relative to its face value or purchase price.

 Syntax 🔗